alexccl/ez-mock/README.md

 __modulePath__: `String`

-The absolute path to the module you wish to test with its dependencies mocked.
+The module name, absolute path, or relative path to the module you wish to test with its dependencies mocked.

 __defaultMocks__ : `Mock/[Mock]`